stg-tud/SID-UP/README.md

 	* a clone of scala-rx (https://github.com/lihaoyi/scala.rx) (this clone is somewhat out of date by now)
 * SimulateWork
 	* some common features to simulate network latency for the reactive frameworks
-* Tests
-	* tests for the core SID-UP library
 * Ui
 	* reactive swing wrappers for SID-UP